Raj4709267/iwcn/README.md

 Able to Delete any Note

-Able to use in any device Like Mobile, Tab, Laptop, Desktop
+You can use in any device Like Mobile, Tab, Laptop, Desktop